Oil and Gas Central Heating

 Some brief information on Oil and Gas Central Heating

 There are two distinct components to Oil and Gas Central Heating 1.
 The Boiler and 2.The Hot Water delivery system.
-Furthermore, their is the safety issues that have to be adhered to.
+Furthermore, there are the safety issues that have to be adhered to.
 Early detection of any faults in your oil and gas heating systems is of paramount importance.
 For Gas the detection of a gas odour is your greatest safety tool, be this by way of smell or carbon monoxide alarm.
 Oil heating burners can also be prone to carbon monoxide leaks, although, this would be a very rare occurrence.

 If you detect gas by any means vacate everyone from your house without delay.
 Call gas then Emergency Services.
 The number is 1850 205050.
 Do this from a mobile outside your house or from a neighbours house.
 There are two main issues with leaking gas these are explosions or carbon monoxide poisoning